Krsna-Code/Trade-Assist/Trade Assist Pro/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow?style=flat-square)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-In%20Development-orange?style=flat-square)]()

 > ⚠️ **Disclaimer:** This is a portfolio and research project built for educational purposes.
 It is **not financial advice**.
 Never trade real money based solely on any automated system.
-Options trading and day trading carry significant risk of loss.
+Options trading and day trading carry significant risk of loss..

 ---